TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Your privacy is important to Lenovo.
 This statement discloses the information practices for Lenovo Web sites, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.

 Lenovo has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us by using our short Privacy Submission Form.
+If you have questions or complaints regarding our privacy policy or practices, please contact us at privacy@lenovo.com.
 If you are not satisfied with our response you can contact TRUSTe here.

 Personal information Data Retention Using and Sharing Personal Information Supplementing Information Fulfilling your transaction request Use of Suppliers Marketing Use Mergers and Acquisitions Communications from the Site Cookies, Web Beacons and Other Technologies Choice Flash LSOs Live Chat Service Quality Monitoring Customer Testimonials/Comments/Reviews Online Advertising Lenovo Human Resources Web Sites (including Recruitment) Personalized URL Link Information for Business Partners Disclosures Required By Law Lenovo Supplier Administration Privacy Technology Lenovo Discussion Forums, Blogs, and Chat Rooms Links to non-Lenovo Web sites Other Lenovo Web Site Notices Notification of Changes Our Worldwide Practices Privacy Questions and Access Information Security and Quality
 Personal information